 In October United States Mint officials announced that they will be introducing new designs to the reverses of both the American Silver Eagle and American Gold Eagle beginning with the bullion versions of both coins in 2021.
 This major change to the Mint’s two flagship coin programs, which is one of the most significant initiatives from the Mint in decades, is being timed to coincide with the 35th anniversary of the introduction of these amazingly popular coins – the best-selling silver and gold coins in the world – in 1986.
-Both are valued for their precious metal content and prized by collector pieces with several different versions of both coins now issued annually including bullion, Proof and burnished uncirculated as well as special issues released periodically such as Reverse Proofs and others.
+Prized by collectors, releases with several versions of both coins are now issued annually including Bullion, Proof, and Burnished in addition to special issues released periodically such as Reverse Proof and others.

 The redesign is also being rolled-out to introduce both overt and covert enhancements to protect the coins against the increasing scourge of counterfeiting, which Mint officials describe as state-of-the-art measures that were recommended by a team of experts.
 These enhancements are expected to bring U.S. bullion coins to a substantially higher level of security, but how they will compare to, for example, recent changes to the Canadian Maple Leaf coins is not yet known.

 During the 2019 U.S. Mint numismatic forum held in Philadelphia on October 24-25, Mint Director David Ryder said the redesign and anti-counterfeiting program is proceeding on schedule.
 He also said that the Mint’s engraving staff had already prepared several designs that were being evaluated – none of which had been submitted for prior programs and added that they may also reach out to outside artists for designs.